easy-designs/easy_gists.ee_addon/README.md

  - `embed`: accepts "yes" or "no" ("yes" by default) and determines whether the content should be embedded (as opposed to linked via script)
  - `css`: accepts "yes" or "no" ("yes" by default) and is used with `embed="yes"` to determine whether or not the CSS reference should be stripped from the embedded code (in case you either don't want to use the Gist CSS or you've used `{exp:gist:css}` in the head of your document)
  - `file`: is the string filename you want the Gist to use (assuming your Gist has multiple files)

+	{exp:easy_gists id="245831" file="my.html"}

- - `raw`: accepts "yes" or "no" ("no" by default) and has the script load the raw code (as opposed to the parsed JavaScript contents) *EE2 only*
+ - `raw`: accepts "yes" or "no" ("no" by default) and has the script load the raw code (as opposed to the parsed JavaScript contents) **EE2 only**
  - `wrap_with`: the elements you want to wrap around the raw code ("pre.ext,code" by default).
 Separate multiple elements by a comma.
-Use ".ext" to add a `class` equal to the file’s extension to a specific element. *EE2 only*
+Use ".ext" to add a `class` equal to the file’s extension to a specific element. **EE2 only**
  - `highlight`: Highlight one or more lines (available in raw mode only).
 Individual lines should be separated by commas ("10,12").
 Multiple lines can be higlighted by setting a start and end, separated by a hyphen ("10-12").
-You can combine these. *EE2 only*
+You can combine these. **EE2 only**
- - `highlight_with`: The markup you want to wrap the highlighted lines ("mark" by default). *EE2 only*
+ - `highlight_with`: The markup you want to wrap the highlighted lines ("mark" by default). **EE2 only**

+	{exp:easy_gists id="4622706" file="undoing-tables.scss" raw="yes" highlight="1-8,10"}

-You can also embed the Gist CSS from Github directly by using
+You can embed the Gist CSS from Github directly by using

 	{exp:easy_gists:css}